-- scores[2] is a variable of type float

-- rules about subscripts (aka indexes):

-- they always start at 0, last subscript is size-1

-- the subscript must have type int

-- they can be any expression

-- watchout: brackets used both to declare the array and to access elements.
+- scores[2] is a variable of type float - use it anywhere a float variable can be used. - rules about subscripts: - always start at 0, last subscript is size-1 - must have type int but can be any expression - watchout: brackets used both to declare the array and to access elements.